-Breakfast is served at the Lake Manyara Tortilis Camp.
-Lunch will be a cooked hot lunch prepared by the camp team.
+Breakfast is served at your Ndutu accommodation, which will also prepare your lunch to be enjoyed by you out on safari.
 Your dinner will be a full, cooked meal created by the team at the Serengeti Tortilis Camp.

-Today, we set off from our accommodation in the Central Serengeti.
-Wildlife is abundant: sometimes you may think it has come to find you, rather than the other way round.
+Today, we set off from our accommodation in Central Serengeti.
+Wildlife is abundant here: sometimes you may think it has come to find you, rather than the other way around.
 Today’s highlight is unknown, as the animals don’t publish their schedule (!)
-What we see also depends on the season, but this area is where bushland meets grassland, a favorite spot for big cats looking for prey.
+We will be mindful of the migratory movements, of course, but this area is where bushland meets grassland, so a favorite spot for big cats looking for prey.
 Cheetah, leopard and lions are all possibilities today.

-Today is a full day of discovery, a chance to enjoy the varied landscapes of the Central Serengeti.
 The Seronera River weaves its way through this area, providing waters for all species of wildlife.
 You will also see the distinctive rocky outcrops, the famous kopjes which characterize the Serengeti landscape.
 Lunch will be an unforgettable experience, enjoyed in the middle of the bush.
-Everything here varies with the seasons, but in May, November and December migrating herds join the already rich population of resident animals which live here year-round.
-(In the rainy season, the landscape turns black with hundreds of thousands of wildebeest – a simply incredible sight.)

 Breakfast is served at your Serengeti accommodation.
-Lunch will be a cooked, hot lunch prepared by the camp team, for you to enjoy while out on safari.
+Lunch will be a cooked, hot lunch prepared by your accommodation, for you to enjoy while out on safari.
 Your dinner will be a full, cooked meal prepared at your accommodation.